Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 </tr>
 <tr>
 <td> Altitude </td>
-<td> The angle of illumination above the horizon, it ranges from 0° to 90°.
+<td> The angle of illumination above the horizon: the value ranges from 0° to 90°.
 A 0° is on the horizon, whereas a 90° is directly above the hillshade.
  </td>
 </tr>
 <tr>